phr3nzy/magpiefi-challenge/README.md

 An HTTP endpoint (`/pairs`) that fetches all pairs stored in the database is used to validate that the cron is working.

-We could extend the functionality to only upsert newly updated values by storing a computed hash of the current values in a cache and then when refetching through the CRON to either insert or not based on the new payload's hash value.

 There is also a documentation route that displays a Swagger UI (HTML) with all HTTP routes in this codebase and what their schemas/return values are.

 ## Requirements